nataliabu/linear_data_structures/README.md

 align="right" width=250;>

 Another useful data structure is the stack.
-Stacks in computer science work pretty simmilar to stacks or piles in real life.
+Stacks in computer science work pretty simmilar to stacks in real life.
 In fact, in a wonderful zine called [Hip Hip Array!](https://shop.bubblesort.io/products/hip-hip-array) they say they are sure stacks are called after a stack of pancakes :)